PinhasMeg/PinhasMeg/README.md

 - 👋 Hi, I’m Pinhas Meguideche
 - 👀 I’m interested in Java, Python, C#, C++ projects
-- 🌱 Graduated withe a Bachelor degree in Computer Science
+- 🌱 Bachelor of Science in Computer Science , High GPA
 - 💞️ I’m looking to surpass myself and learn a lot
-- 📫 How to reach me ...you can send me an email:pinhas.meguideche@gmail.com
+- 📫 How to reach me ...you can send me an email: pinhas.meguideche@gmail.com

 <!---
 PinhasMeg/PinhasMeg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.